polubis/Billespace/README.md

 ## First run tutorial

+[WARNING] You should use Node 16 to be able to use the project properly. <br/> Node > 16 causes errors.

 1. `cd billennium`
 2. `npm install`
 3. `npm start` - runs all apps in monorepo in our case we have only one